absinthe-graphql/absinthe/guides/ecto.md

 That's it!
 If you run a GraphQL query that hits that field, it will be loaded efficiently without N+1.

-### Unpacking Dataloader
+#### Unpacking Dataloader

-STUB

-The `data/0` function creates an ecto data source, to which you pass your repo and a query function.
+The `data/0` function creates an Ecto data source, to which you pass your repo and a query function.
 This query function is called every time you want to load something, and provides an opportunity to apply arguments or set defaults.
 So for example if you always want to only load non-deleted posts you can do: